Twocoolguy/BrickThrower/README.md

 - This also means anything that you interact with by default will not be able to be interacted with if it is from brickthrower.
 This did remove a lot of bugs.
 - Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)
 - Fixed a bug where sometimes getNBTDataString from NBT14 (versions 1.14+) would cause a null pointer exception.
+- Removed the ability to cook brickthrower items/smelt brickthrower items in smokers.
+- Removed the ability to cook brickthrower items/smelt brickthrower items in blast furnaces.
+- Removed ability to use brickthrower items in a composter.
+- Removed ability to use brickthrower items with a stonecutter.
+- Removed ability to use brickthrower items with a cartography table.
+- Removed ability to use a loom with brickthrower items.
+- Removed ability to use a trident obtained through brickthrower.

 # Need to do:
 Change it so instead of checking when an entity is hit, you check when the player clicks with a weapon/brickthrower item in their hand.
 This will allow throwing bricks to do damage.